Forcing Over a Free Suslin Tree: The Automorphism Forcing and Its Basic Properties

 \begin{lemma} For any $\tau < \ka$ and $\rho < \omega_1$, the set of conditions $q \in \p$ such that $\tau \in \dom(q)$ and the top level of $q$ is at least $\rho$ is dense open. \end{lemma}

 \begin{proof} Given any condition $p \in \p$, we can easily add $\tau$ to the domain of $p$, for example, by attaching to it the identity automorphism.
-The second part of the statement follows from Lemma 5.24 (Extension). \end{proof}
+The second part of the statement follows from Proposition \ref{Extension 2} (Extension). \end{proof}

 \begin{lemma} For any $\tau_0 < \tau_1 < \ka$, the set of conditions $q \in \p$ with some top level $\alpha$ satisfying that $\tau_0, \tau_1 \in \dom(q)$ and for all $x \in T_\alpha$, $q(\tau_0)(x) \ne q(\tau_1)(x)$, is dense open. \end{lemma}